akaihola/mmoinsweeper.top/README.md

 This playbook will:

 1. Set up the "mmoinsweeper" user account
-2. Install and configure Nginx
+2. Install and configure Nginx as a reverse proxy
 3. Set up Let's Encrypt for SSL/TLS certificates
 4. Deploy the game binary and static content
 5. Configure the game as a systemd service
-6. Set up Nginx as a reverse proxy for both static content and WebSocket traffic
+6. Set up Nginx to forward requests to the Warp application and handle HTTPS

 ## Usage